Printing furniture with biomaterials

 • Flax

-In addition, there are many other potential natural fiber sources, such as coconut, kenaf, bamboo, rise husk etc.
+In addition, there are many natural fiber sources we have yet to work with, such as coconut, kenaf, bamboo, rise husk, etc.

 You can profit of these many benefits using bio materials in 3D printing.